mongodb/charts-embedding-examples/README.md

-# Moved
+# Deprecated

-This repository has been archived and is no longed maintained.
-For up-to-date documentation and examples on embedding with MongoDB Charts, visit https://github.com/mongodb-js/charts-embed-sdk
+This repository contains samples for Verified Signature embedding which is now deprecated.
+For most new scenarios you should use the new Charts Embedding SDK.
+Examples on using the SDK can be found in this repo, [here](https://github.com/mongodb-js/charts-embed-sdk)

 ## MongoDB Charts Embedding Examples